andres-erbsen/engcode/readme.md

 Decoding is similar:

-- For wach word in the input, find its position in the word list
+- For each word in the input, find its position in the word list
 - Encode it as an unsigned k-bit integer (MSB first again)
 - Concatenate values from all groups